 A more rounded knowledge of Arabic is good from a practical standpoint.
 Certain countries in the Middle East are still developing and can be quite difficult for a tourist to navigate.
 Finding bus stops, train stations, and taxi services will be significantly easier if you can speak Arabic, as street signs won’t always be written in English.

 If you learn to speak Arabic fluently, your employment opportunities will increase exponentially.
 More and more Western businesses are looking to expand into the Middle East.
 This, of course, requires each business to hire staff who can speak both Arabic and English to represent it.

 Saudi Arabia is making a conscious effort to attract businesses from non-Arabic speaking countries.
-This is in line with the country's National Transformation Program 2020.
+This is in line with the country’s National Transformation Program in the second decade of the 21st century.
 By creating 450,000 new jobs in the non-government sector, Saudi Arabia hopes to reduce its economic dependence on oil.
 Learn Arabic and one of those jobs could be yours!